jbeyerstedt/kirby-template-sitemap/PLUGIN_INFO.md

     c::set('smap_ignoreSite',     array('sitemap', 'htmlsitemap'));
     c::set('smap_ignoreTemplate', array('foo'));
+    c::set('smap_showHiddenPagesAtRootLevel', false);

 `smap_ignoreSite` contains all sites you want to be excluded from the sitemap.
-`smap_ignoreTemplate` contains all templates you want to be ecxluded from the sitemap.
+`smap_ignoreTemplate` contains all templates you want to be excluded from the sitemap.
+`smap_showHiddenPagesAtRootLevel` option to show hidden pages at top level

 For the html sitemap, you should set some other values: